maria-giolia/cmsc11-srs/README.md

 *This Program can also Search Subject Record - By just entering the Subject Code,you can directly search for that specific subject.
 Take note that this program is case insensitive because we are ready for any users behavior.
 *This Program can also Delete Subject Record - By just entering the Subject ID which is displayed in the console you can easily choose which student to delete.
 Take note that CMCS11 can never be deleted because this is a prerequisite to every student.
-*This Program can also Display All Student and Subject Records *This Program can enroll or drop student to a subject and directly update the changes to the file itself.
+*This Program can also Display All Student and Subject Records *This Program can enroll or drop student to a subject and directly update the changes to the file itself however its not yet working for now.
 *And lastly, All the things that you have made can be imported and exported to a files and convert it into csv.
 I hope you can learn with the help of this program :):)